 Masks are required in this course.
+This requirement is part of the participation/professionalism course component and obtains 10% of the total course grade.
 This masking requirement is subject to change during the semester, and any changes will be announced in class, posted clearly in Canvas, and updated in the syllabus.